ztomasze/5parsecs/Rules/Bot Upgrades.md

+Any of the following upgrades may be applied to a Bot character for the listed cost during post-battle step 11.
+Purchase Items.
+Only one upgrade can be installed per campaign turn.
+The Mechanic Advanced Training applies to these costs.

+A Bot character can have one of each upgrade installed over time.
+They are lost if the character is permanently destroyed (“Killed”), and cannot later be replaced or transferred.
+Note that Soulless characters cannot use these upgrades, as their physical shells use a different technological base.

 | Upgrade                   | Effect                                                                                                                                                                                         | Cost                                                                                                         |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |
 | **Built-in weapon**       | Any weapon available may be built into the chassis.
 This negates the Heavy and Clumsy traits on the weapon.
 Once built-in, 1 credit must be spent to revert the weapon to regular usage again. | 3 Credits per Shot on weapon profile. +1 Credit per Shot per point of weapon Damage.
 Melee counts as 1 Shot. |